AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 - **Policy Making**: Aggregated data informs policymakers about the current state of healthcare services, enabling them to make evidence-based decisions.
 - **Public Health**: Monitoring these metrics helps in identifying trends and patterns in public health, such as outbreaks or seasonal variations in healthcare demand.
 - **Quality of Care**: Ensuring that patients receive timely and appropriate care is essential for maintaining high standards of healthcare.

+Although this data is crucial, the manual process of retrieving, processing, and analysing this data can be time-consuming and prone to errors.

 ## Evaluation Criteria